filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-network` option to the configure script.
 Enable support for network media streaming.
 Provide a wide range of network protocols, such as TCP, UDP, HTTP, RTSP, MMS and others.
 Also enable additional capabilities, e.g. name to IP resolution for SDP, an option to set buffer size for the `librtmp` streaming library.

 This flag should be enabled to support networking features.

-### nvenc
-Requires the `encode` flag to be enabled.
-Pass the `--enable-nvenc` option to the configure script.
-Enable support for the NVENC API, developed by NVIDIA which enables the use of NVIDIA GPU cards to perform H.264 and HEVC encoding through the `h264_nvenc` and `hevc_nvenc` encoders.

-It is safe to disable the flag and should be enabled if there is a need to use the NVENC API.

 ### openal
 Pass the `--enable-openal` option to the configure script.
 Enable the OpenAL input device, that provides an ability to capture audio stream on all systems with a working OpenAL 1.1 implementation.